Trequetrum/blog-onesmallstep/content/rxjs-stopwatch.md

   - If the source emits "RESET", the next number emitted is a zero
   - Otherwise, the emitted number is always the previous emitted number + 1.

+The most accurate solutions just use the system time.
+Doing so can avoid the sharp corners of the JS event loop.
+I think that for the sake of just learning and using RxJS, those concerns add incidental complexity.
+To that end, there's a relatively succinct solution you can implement by recursively calling `setTimeout`.
+For a third party auditing such code, understanding the mix of callbacks, `setTimeout()`, `clearTimeout()`, timestamp calculations and so on would not be trivial.
+We're hoping RxJS can modularize the logic such that a reader familiar with the library could reasonably understand it on a first or second reading.
+There shouldn't be too much logic that needs to be understood in the context of the broader solution, so that if you understand each part you naturally come to an understanding of the whole.

 ### A Solution

 Here is a solution which leans on RxJS' switchMap operator to manage an internal stopwatch timer.
 We also use scan to track the watches current state for us.
 In general, the solution is short enough that it's pretty straight forward.

-What I don't like is how `count` is managed.
+What I don't like abotu this solution is how `count` is managed.
+It breaks up an otherwise very modularized solution.
+The value is initialized, incremented, and reset to zero all on disparate lines of code.
+The only way to understand what is happening with this value is to understand the entire solution.
+Which is a shame because everything else can be understood a few lines at a time.
 It's a fairly contained little piece of state and it seems like the natural way to manage this.
 On the other hand, `defer` adds a bunch of clutter and exists only to add in a little bit of state.
 It simply feels like there should be a clean solution that doesn't mutate anything.

 The solutions I've thought up that don't mutate state end up being messier to an extent which I don't think makes it worth it.
 For example, I don't think it's worth doing something like using a long running interval/timer/system-time and remembering pauses via an offset.